KevinYeff/django_basics/README.md

 </p>

+> **_NOTE:** Remember that a project in Django is a high-level container, which hosts one or more applications, it also contains all the directories and files necessary for the application(s) to function properly

 ## Launch your project

 To start your project we must take into account the file <span style="color:red;">`manage.py`</span>, this file is a script that is used to manage your Django project, this script can be used to create applications, create databases, run tests and much more.<br>